-July begins with parades, fun and fireworks at the many 4th of July celebrations in the St. Louis area.
-But after Independence Day there are still dozens other events to keep you busy.
-Here are recommendations for things to do in July in St. Louis.
+July begins with parades, fun, and fireworks at the many 4th of July celebrations in the St. Louis area.
+But after Independence Day there are still dozens of other events to keep you busy.
+Here are recommendations for things to do in July 2018 in St. Louis.
 And don't forget about the free movies and concerts going on all summer long.

 01 of 12